-For the cohort of students eligible to take the exam during the testing period of July 2012 through June 2015, 54 candidates were eligible to sit for the exam.
-Of the 54 eligible candidates, 43 sat for the exam with a resulting average pass rate of 88 percent.
+For the cohort of students eligible to take the exam during the testing period of July 1, 2014 through June 30, 2017, 49 candidates were eligible to sit for the exam.
+Of the 49 eligible candidates that sat for the exam, 34 candidates successfully passed the exam with a resulting average pass rate of 69 percent.

 Who to Contact Regarding Animal Welfare Concerns